 Now it's important for you to take action using your new capabilities and understanding.
 Take a few minutes to answer the questions on the following page.
-Your responses will help guide your next steps toward building a culture of data use in your school and/or district.
+Your responses will help guide your next steps toward building a culture of data use in your LEA.